Sung-Huan/ANNOgesic/docs/source/tutorial.rst

     stat_gene_vali_NC_009839.1.csv                   stat_TSS_libs_NC_009839.1.csv   TSSstatistics.tsv

 If we want to predict processing sites, the procedures are the same.
-We just need to change the program from TSS to processing_site (``--program``) and assign the proper parameter sets.
+We just need to change the program from TSS to PS (``--program``) and assign the proper parameter sets.
 We assume the best parameter sets are following: height is 0.2, height_reduction is 0.1, factor is 2.0, factor_reduction is 0.5, base_height is 0.009, enrichment_factor is 1.2, processing_factor is 1.5.